 If you are looking for a highly paid teaching position that doesn’t require a lot of work or creativity, then do not apply.

-Hopefully, the world will open up soon so that more teachers can get back to teaching abroad.
-Until then, research possible opportunities and prepare yourself for when the borders open.
 Teaching abroad whether in a traditional school, at a summer camp or online is extremely rewarding and I hope that every teacher gives it a try at least once.